dselmanovic/bearerjs/README.md

         //Returning false from this method will reject user even if his token is OK return true;
     },
+    userInRole:function(token, role){
+        //Provide role level access restrictions on url
+        //You can use onTokenValid for this also, but I find this easier to read later
+        //If you specified "roles" property for any secureRoute below, you must implement this method return true;
+    },
     onAuthorized: function(req, token){
         console.log("this will be executed if request is OK");
     },